Fast, affordable and expert legal advice for your Intellectual Property matters

 Intellectual Property FAQs

-Why do I need to protect my intellectual property?
+Why do I need to protect my business' intellectual property?

 Intellectual property is a valuable asset.
 In 2014, the UK government reported that UK IP was worth £133 billion and tangible assets in the UK were worth £121 billion.